Dessau-Wörlitz Garden Realm: Wörlitzer Park

 An island on the artificial Wörlitz Lake features Europe's only artificial volcano.
 When Leopold III went on a grand tour of Europe in the 1760s, he was captivated by a trip to Naples in which he saw a smouldering Mount Vesuvius and would have heard about the newly-discovered town of Pompeii.
 Twenty-two years later, the German royal set about bringing a piece of Naples to Germany; he had his architect build a brick inner building nearly five stories high and cover it with local boulders.
 At the top, a hollow cone was made and contained a high chamber, complete with three fireplaces and a roof that contained an "artificial crater" that could be filled with water.
 He then constructed a lake around the volcano and invited his friends to watch an eruption.
 Only contemporary accounts detail what the 18th-century artificial eruption would have been like, but the practice still takes place today, complete with modern effects, after the island was restored to its past glory.

 Minor structures of the Garden Realm, stretching for some 25 km, had far-reaching ramifications in architecture of Central Europe.
 The "Gothic House", started by Erdmannsdorff in 1774, modeled on the villa of Horace Walpole at Strawberry Hill, was one of the first Neo Gothic structures on the continent.
 The park also features replicas of Roman temples, including the Pantheon built in 1795.
 In the early years of the following century, the landscape was enriched with the Neo-Gothic churches in the neighbouring villages of Riesigk (1800) and Vockerode (1811).

-The grounds, which had been divided into four parts since the constructions of a railway line and the Bundesautobahn 9 in the 1930s, were designated a World Heritage Site by UNESCO in 2000.
+The grounds, which had been divided into four parts since the construction of a railway line and the Bundesautobahn 9 in the 1930s, were designated a World Heritage Site by UNESCO in 2000.
 ICOMOS, however, noted that "the overall structure of the landscape has undergone a good deal of deterioration".